 Your business name must be unique and has not been taken by any other company.
 Your business name should include LLC, L.L.C, or Limited Liability at the end.

-Moreover, your business can not take the name or reserved industries such as insurance, bank etc.
+Moreover, your business can not take the name of reserved industries such as insurance, bank, government institution, etc.